 - Manage 500 FTE’s

 Ensure that all stakeholders are clear on what is the role responsibilities are to avoid conflict later in the hiring process.

-Applicants need to know how great your company so doesn’t be afraid to let them know.
-You can talk about growth and profit etc but candidates are more interested company culture, teamwork, working environment, company incentives, company awards and staff retention.
+Applicants need to know how great your company is, so doesn’t be afraid to let them know.
+You can talk about growth and profit etc., but candidates are more interested in company culture, teamwork, working environment, company incentives, company awards and staff retention.
 Put employee testimonials on your job description from people relative to the role the job description is recruiting for.